 A version-string specifies a lower bound on an acceptable version of the needed package.

-A platform-spec indicates that the dependency applies only for platforms with a matching result from (system-type) when platforms-spec is a symbol or (path->string (system-library-subpath #f)) when platform-spec is a regular expression.
+A platform-spec indicates that the dependency applies only for platforms with a matching result from (system-type) when platforms-spec is a symbol or (path->string (system-library-subpath #f)) when platform-spec is a string or regular expression.
+See also matching-platform?.
 For example, platform-specific binaries can be placed into their own packages, with one separate package and one dependency for each supported platform.

 - A list of the form